mellissabm/mellissabm.github.io/_pages/about.md

 Broadly, my work combines large data, natural language processing, causal inference tools, experiments, and structural estimation of formal models to further our understanding of strategic interactions among political elites.

 For inquiries, comments, or drafts of working papers, I can be reached at [mellissa.b.meisels@vanderbilt.edu](mailto::mellissa.b.meisels@vanderbilt.edu).
-You can find my current CV [here](/files/Meisels_CV.pdf).